 Dismantling A Dualit Milk Frother

 The Silver Stainless Steel Dualit Milk Frother and the Plastic Dualit Milk Frother are similar enough that dismantling them uses the same process.
 Since I have the parts of the plastic frother available to play with the pictures used in this post are mainly of them.

 The only way in is through the base which has three Philips screws holding it on.
 The screws are recessed beneath the white silicon rubber feet which have to be winkled out of holes.
 A pointed instrument might be required if fingernails aren’t sufficient.
 Try the tip of a pen-knife blade or a pin.
 See the two images below:

 With the plastic version the screws are self tappers.
 So I had to be careful not to start a new thread each time I reinserted them.
 (Too many threads cut in a self tapper’s hole eventually removes so much material that a screw has nothing to bite on.)
 The stainless steel version has screws tapped with a standard M3 thread.

 Observing How The Frother Is Constructed

-In a Dualit Milk Frother the Bowl is held into the jug by a white plastic part I refer to as the Sub-frame.
+In a plastic Dualit Milk Frother the Bowl is held into the jug by a white plastic part I refer to as the Sub-frame.
+This part is the same in the silver milk frother but it doesn’t hold the bowl in place.
 The various parts are then either fastened direct to the Bowl, e.g. Thermal Fuses, Temperature Sensor, Alignment Fork, etc. or to the Sub-frame.
 See the Sub-frame below: